Joseph0472/TestingRoomMgt/README.md

 ## Misc
 Every item needs a key property.
-If doesn't, the keyExtractor is necessary.
+If doesn't,w the keyExtractor is necessary.
+Stack nav: React navigation